dbushell/Nestable/README.md

 ## Change Log

+### 25th June 2013

+* BREAKING CHANGE: ANY element can now trigger a customAction.
+However, buttons no longer auto-trigger.
+So, if you have a custom expand/collapse HTML, they will break with this change until you add class="dd-action", where "dd-action" can be configured with the new actionClass option. (contributed by @ThisIsAreku)

 ### 20th June 2013

 * Added option customActions that allows buttons with any data-action to call methods defined in initialization